victormasson21/emf-jamstack-workshop/README.md

 2. Clone your copy `git clone <your repo url>`
 3. Add a local remote to your repo so you can push updates to your github copy `git remote set-url <your repo url>` then `git push`
 4. Checkout a new branch (from master) and call it 'workshop'. `git checkout -b workshop`
+5. Run `npm i` in the project root.

 💥Now you're ready to start!